saomyaraj/saomyaraj/README.md

 I'm a Computer Science undergrad
 ---------------------------------

-I like working on Neural Networks and Robotics.
+I like working on Neural Nets and Robotics.
 * 🌍  Based in Surat, Gujarat.
 * 🖥️  See my portfolio at [saomyaraj.github.io](http://saomyaraj.github.io)
 * ✉️  You can contact me at [saomyaraj.dev@gmail.com](mailto:saomyaraj.dev@gmail.com)